Ivashkevych-hub/rsschool-cv/cv.md

 ## **About me**

 I am 30 years old.
 Until the last events I was a professional bodybuilding coach.
 It's time for big changes and I want to learn Front-End Development in RSSchool!
-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
+I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills!

 ## **Skills**